dice-project/DICE-Deployment-Service/doc/configuration-optimization-process.md

     $ dice-deploy-cli use <URL of deployment service>
     $ dice-deploy-cli authenticate <username> <password>

 Note that these two commands only need to be executed once.
+In terms of the RESTful API usage, the above effectively performes the following:

+    POST /auth/get-token
+    DATA:
+        mimeType: application/x-www-form-urlencoded
+        username=<username>&password=<password>
+    RESPONSE:
+    {
+        "token": "<auth token>",
+        "username": "<username>"
+    }

+Please note that we have show tuhe example outputs in a formatted form for legibility.
+In reality, the service returns the JSON string all in one line and with no extra white spaces.

+From the returned response, we need to store the `<auth token>` and use it in the subsequent RESTful calls in the header to be authenticated by the service.

 Creating initial deploy is then a matter of executing:

     $ dice-deploy-cli deploy <container id> fco_{i}.yaml

+This makes the following RESTful call, which is a standard file submit via a file form field named `file`:

+    POST /containers/<container id>/blueprint
+    HEADER:
+        Authorization: Token <auth token>
+        Content-Length: ...
+        Content-Type: multipart/form-data; boundary=------------------------...
+    DATA:
+        file=<fco_{i}.yaml contents>
+    RESPONSE:
+    {
+        "blueprint": {
+            "id": "<blueprint id>",
+            "modified_date": "2016-06-13T07:45:09",
+            "outputs": null,
+            "state_name": "pending"
+        },
+        "description": "WordCount",
+        "id": "<container id>",
+        "modified_date": "2016-06-13T07:45:09"
+    }

+We need to save the `<blueprint id>` returned in the response's JSON document, because we will be using it in further calls to refer to the specific deploy.

 It is then worth waiting until the execution finishes:

     $ dice-deploy-cli wait-deploy <container id>

+This command internally calls the following RESTful call:

+    GET /blueprints/<blueprint id>
+    HEADER:
+        Authorization: Token <auth token>
+    RESPONSE:
+    {
+        "id": "<blueprint id>",
+        "modified_date": "2016-06-13T07:45:14",
+        "outputs": null,
+        "state_name": "pending"
+    }

+it repeats the call until the `state_name` is either `deployed` or `error`.
+If something went wrong with the poll request, it will be `request_failed`.

-### Extracting the Strorm topology ID
+### Extracting the Storm topology ID

 In case of our sample Apache Storm blueprints, the deployer will have submitted the Storm topology and provide the unique ID of the job in the deployment's